zzz945/jade-deps-loader/README.md

-A pre-loader to add pug template dependencies as loader's deps without changing anything of the input.
+A pre-loader to add jade template dependencies as loader's deps without changing anything of the input.

 Use it like below: